Rabcor/Wizardry-8-Portrait-Swapper/README.md

 # Installation
 Download the executable from the release section and just run it.
 The .exe is obviously for windows, the binary without an extension is for linux.

+They were compiled with `pyinstaller --onefile --hidden-import='PIL._tkinter_finder' --collect-all imagequant --noupx --noconsole main.py`

-You can also download the source from the src directory and run main.py directly with python.
+You can also download the source and run main.py directly with python.

 <details>
   <summary>Info for running on python</summary>